-In accordance with the McKinney-Vento Homeless Assistance Act of 2001, 722 (e)(3)(C) and the New Mexico Administrative Code Section 6.10.3.1 et seq., the parent or guardian (student if unaccompanied) is to receive and acknowledge notice of the rights set forth below.
+In accordance with the McKinney-Vento Homeless Assistance Act of 2001, as amended by the Every Student Succeeds Act (ESSA) of 2015 [722 (e)(3)(C)] and the New Mexico Administrative Code Section 6.10.3.1 et seq., the parent or guardian (student if unaccompanied) is to receive and acknowledge notice of the rights set forth below.
 This notice should be provided in a language the student, parent or guardian can understand.